SQL RANK() OVER (PARTITION BY) Explained with Examples

-PARTITION BY is the primitive underneath every cohort dashboard, every leaderboard, every top-N-per-group report you've ever rendered.
+PARTITION BY is the primitive underneath every cohort dashboard, every leaderboard, every top-N-per-group report you have ever rendered.
 It appears in 21% of verified DE interview SQL rounds, and almost all of those pair it with a ranking function.
-The pattern is so common that most senior interview rubrics call it out as a pass/fail signal for the "can you read a fact table" dimension.
+The pattern is so common that most senior interview rubrics call it out as a pass/fail signal for the 'can you read a fact table' bar.

 21%